VimalsCode/PeopleCounterApp/WRITEUP.md

 - pipeline.config : config file which was used to generate the graph

 ## Custom Layers
+The development did not address any Custome Layers.
 The model was converted into Intermediate Representation format using the following command,

 ```